-The Manual node is used for a process where the work is done by a person.
-This process can have different statuses.
-These statuses are linked by creating a Task Status workflow and assigning it to the node.
-The node status is manually changed by the user executing the work.
+The Manual Process is used when the work is done by a person (ie not an automated task or a simple approval).
+This process can have different statuses which are defined in a Task Statuses workflow.
+The task status is manually changed by the user executing the work.